vfmd/vfmd-spec/specification.md

 the start of a HTML construct at all.
 As another example, if the `<` is immediately followed by a `!--` and later followed by a `-->`, the `<` marks the start of a HTML comment.
-Consequently, the HTML parser should lookahead as many character as may be necessary and return the appropriate state considering all these possibilities.
+Consequently, the HTML parser should lookahead as many characters as may be necessary and return the appropriate state considering all these possibilities.

 Also note that a HTML parser can know whether a HTML element is